 University Information Technology Services (UITS) provides services, applications, and resources to support you as a member of the campus community.
-The University of Arizona is a premier, public research university where some of the world’s finest scholars and educators call the UA home.
 Our faculty are not only engaging in research that establishes new precedents across the sciences and humanities, they are also helping to produce graduates ready to tackle any future endeavor they wish to pursue.
 Just as important, UA staff manage nearly every aspect of the University, helping to ensure it achieves its goals of "...building a better Arizona through access, quality and discovery."

 Services at a Glance

 Free one-on-one technical assistance 24 hours a day, 7 days a week!
 Get help with campus IT accounts and networks such as UA NetID and UAWiFi, assistance with your personally owned technology, and even basic software assistance.

 UAConnect is the faculty/staff Microsoft Exchange service that offers a 12GB email account, a web-based way to view email, easy access with smartphones, calendaring, and instant messaging.
 Faculty and staff can also opt in to CatMail, the Google Apps for Education service used by students, for all the Google app and collaboration tools other than campus email.
 Additional 35GB storage and collaboration is available with Box@UA online storage service.

 The Information Security Office (ISO) features online security training, Top Ten tips, and Facebook page updates: security.arizona.edu

 Get free calls to Phoenix and Yuma from your University phone if you do not dial “1” before the area code.
 Pick up your voice mail by phone or have it delivered by email with free enhanced voice mail: uits.arizona.edu/voicemail.
 UITS operators can set up your telephone conference calls: uits.arizona.edu/opco